Vexorix-dev/rickroll-stuff/README.md

 # rickroll-stuff
-Rickrolls in more languages than i can count
+Compilation of Rickrolls in more languages than i can count